data-curation/cdcf-workshop2A/Instructions.md

 - Click the **Fork** button at the top of the repository--this will "fork" the repository and create a branch in your GitHub account.
 By default, it will use a similar URL naming convention to the original (i.e. https://github.com/<yourUsername>/cdcf-workshop2A).

 ## Step 2: Clone to your local computer
+In this next step, you will 'clone' your GitHub repository to your local computer so that you can work on files locally.
+**In GitHub Desktop:**
+- Your newly forked repository should appear in the 'Your repositories' list in GitHub Desktop (You may need to refresh the list for it to show).
+  - **NOTE:** If it doesn't appear, double-check that the repository exists in your GitHub profile.
+If it does exist, you can copy the repository URL from GitHub and paste it into the appropriate place using the "Clone a repository from the Internet" button on GitHub Desktop.
+- Highlight your repository in the list and click "Clone <*repository name*>".
+Select the local path where you would like to download the repository--a new folder will be created with the name of the repository.

+-

 ## C. Introduction to [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and Github
 ### C1.
 Setting up your git account ([git documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)):